steenk/key-value-pointer/README.md

 ## Prevent Deep Search

-If you have an object that is many levels deep, and you want to limit how deep you will search.
-This is how it is done, because the query traverse the object level by level.
+You have an object that is many levels deep, and you want to limit how deep your search will be.
+This is how it is done, because the query traverses the object level by level.

 ```js
 kvp(obj).query(function (node) {